 Field-hunting tip

-Look in hydrothermal mercury deposits country — that is the host setting where lavrentievite typically forms.
+Look in hydrothermal mercury deposits country, the host setting where lavrentievite typically forms.
 If you start seeing arzakite, cinnabar, calomel in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.